riksantikvarieambetet/student_project_2018_pvp_reactivesearch/README.md

 # Content based imagesearch student project

 This is a prototype commissioned by Riksantikvarieämbetet (RAÄ) in Visby.
-The prototype's purpose is to show the potential strengths or weaknesses of adding machine extracted attributes to images made available through RAÄ's API.
+The prototype's purpose is to show the potential strengths or weaknesses of adding machine extracted labels to images made available through the SOCH/K-samsök API.
 The Google Vision service was used in conjunction with the RAÄ K-Samsök API to merge image information of 1000 photos.
 The result is presented via a React web application that allows a user to search images by combining labels as well as combinations of colors.

 ## Getting Started